flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

     *   Handles `OnDestroy` cleanup, deleting `.json` history files and optionally `.cache` files based on `enableLLMCache`.

 3.  **Character Prompt Generation (`CharacterPromptGenerator.cs`)**:
-    *   Static class used by `CharacterManager` to generate system prompts for the LLM based on character data (passed as serialized JSON).
+    *   Static class used by `CharacterManager` to generate system prompts for the LLM based on character data.
-    *   Takes the `MysteryCharacter` object (from the in-memory dictionary, serialized back to JSON temporarily by `CharacterManager`) as input to generate the prompt.
+    *   Takes the `MysteryCharacter` object (retrieved by `CharacterManager` from the `GameControl.coreMystery` dictionary) directly as input to generate the prompt.
+(Intermediate JSON serialization step removed).
-    *   Converts character data to structured prompts defining behavior and dialogue patterns.
+    *   Converts character data properties to structured prompts defining behavior and dialogue patterns.

 4.  **Simple Proximity Warmup (`SimpleProximityWarmup.cs`)**:
     *   Monitors player distance to active NPCs.